kyma-project/busola/README.md

 - [`Log UI`](./logging) - The logs view
 - [`Tests`](./tests) - Acceptance and end-to-end tests

-The Console also includes React and Angular libraries:
+The Busola also includes React and Angular libraries:

 - [`React common`](./common) - common functionalities for React applications
 - [`React components`](./components/react) - components for React applications (it will be replaced by `Shared components`)